Akira Kurosawa: Director in training (1935–1941)

 In 1935, the new film studio Photo Chemical Laboratories, known as P.C.L. (which later became the major studio Toho), advertised for assistant directors.
 Although he had demonstrated no previous interest in film as a profession, Kurosawa submitted the required essay, which asked applicants to discuss the fundamental deficiencies of Japanese films and find ways to overcome them.
 His half-mocking view was that if the deficiencies were fundamental, there was no way to correct them.
 Kurosawa's essay earned him a call to take the follow-up exams, and director Kajirō Yamamoto, who was among the examiners, took a liking to Kurosawa and insisted that the studio hire him.
-The 25-year-old Kurosawa joined P.C.L. in February 1936.
+Kurosawa joined P.C.L. in February 1936, at the age of 25.

 During his five years as an assistant director, Kurosawa worked under numerous directors, but by far the most important figure in his development was Yamamoto.
 Of his 24 films as A.D., he worked on 17 under Yamamoto, many of them comedies featuring the popular actor Ken'ichi Enomoto, known as "Enoken".
 Yamamoto nurtured Kurosawa's talent, promoting him directly from third assistant director to chief assistant director after a year.
 Kurosawa's responsibilities increased, and he worked at tasks ranging from stage construction and film development to location scouting, script polishing, rehearsals, lighting, dubbing, editing, and second-unit directing.
 In the last of Kurosawa's films as an assistant director for Yamamoto, Horse (1941), Kurosawa took over most of the production, as his mentor was occupied with the shooting of another film.

 Yamamoto advised Kurosawa that a good director needed to master screenwriting.
 Kurosawa soon realized that the potential earnings from his scripts were much higher than what he was paid as an assistant director.
-He later wrote or co-wrote all his films, and frequently penned screenplays for other directors such as Satsuo Yamamoto's film, A Triumph of Wings (Tsubasa no gaika, 1942).
+He later wrote or co-wrote all his films and frequently penned screenplays for other directors such as Satsuo Yamamoto's film, A Triumph of Wings (Tsubasa no gaika, 1942).
 This outside scriptwriting would serve Kurosawa as a lucrative sideline lasting well into the 1960s, long after he became famous.